shaack/bootstrap-show-modal/README.md

 ## Browser support

-The spinner works in all modern browsers and in the Internet Explorer.
+It works in all modern browsers and in the Internet Explorer.
 Not tested with IE < 11.